 Slogans are a vital part of Debtors Anonymous.
-Easy-toremember, pithy sayings have helped many of us persevere as we practiced the steps and tools.
+Easy-to-remember, pithy sayings have helped many of us persevere as we practiced the steps and tools.
 Yet, no specific slogans have been adopted officially by DA, and there is no Conference-approved literature discussing which slogans are most apropos.
 We use them; we just don't write about them.
-Everything in DA starts with the members and eventually filters down to the World Service Conference, so the hope of this article is to begin a conversation about DA's slogans and see if we can generate enough excitement about them so they can someday become Conference-approved.
+Everything in DA starts had incurred debt in our past, today we are not our debt.